Sreekodavanti/Cloud-Computing/Guardrail & Shadow Testing on AWS/README.md

 ## Overview

-This repository contains the implementation for my final exam assignment at AWS Academy, focused on using Amazon SageMaker for deploying machine learning models with Deployment Guardrails and Shadow Testing.
+This repository contains the implementation at AWS Academy, focused on using Amazon SageMaker for deploying machine learning models with Deployment Guardrails and Shadow Testing.

 ### Tasks Overview
 Deployment Guardrails: